• TACMASR home page

 Optimal tissue size: Freshly harvested tissues for snap freezing should be no larger than 3mm deep by 10 mm in size – think of three stacked dimes.

 Snap freezing protocol: Snap freeze tissue in a cryoboat surrounded by OCT.
 Immerse boat in isopentane cooled in liquid nitrogen.
 Transport snap frozen tissue blocks on dry ice until blocks can be stored permanently in a -80C freezer.
-Transport frozen tissue blocks to TACMASS on dry ice for cryostat sectioning.
+Transport frozen tissue blocks to TACMASR on dry ice for cryostat sectioning.
 Contact us for a more detailed SOP.

 Research Animal Tissue (mouse):